 The Annual Award

-The Scholarship consists of a gift of money to enable the successful applicant them to visit the United States of America for a period of up to three months.
+The Scholarship consists of a gift of money to enable the successful applicant to visit the United States of America for a period of between 6 weeks and three months.

 No formal qualifications are necessary, the only requirements for this Scholarship are that the candidates: